 Museums to visit in the Scottish capital

 In addition to the National War Museum in the Edinburgh Castle, there are also dozens of other museums worth visiting in the city.
 For example, visit the Camera Obscura and World of Illusions, which is housed in a former conservatory near Edinburgh Castle.
 Or take some time to visit the Scottish National Gallery in the Princess Street Gardens.
 Learn about economics and coins at the Museum of the Mound, housed in the former headquarters of the Bank of Scotland.
-For whiskey lovers there is also the Scotch Whiskey Experience, a museum about and to taste Scotch whisky.
+For whiskey lovers there is also the Scotch Whiskey Experience, a museum about and to taste Scotch whisky, which is also included in the popular Edinburgh Pass.
 The diversity of the various museums in Edinburgh makes a museum trip a must on your city trip.

 A city trip with children

 A visit to Edinburgh doesn't have to be boring, even for the youngest among us.
 In Edinburgh Scotland, for example, you will find the Edinburgh Zoo, where you can view special animal species such as the giant panda and the koala.
 Or visit the monument to Greyfriars Bobby, John Gray's Sky Terrier, one of Edinburgh's best-known tales that has even been released several times on the white cloth.